 Your Innkeepers are Lynne and Gerry.
 We've made substantial renovations to restore the beauty and functionality of this historic property, and we're dedicated to making you're stay with us enjoyable and relaxing.
-You'll feel at home the moment you walk into our historic lobby.
-Join us for Sun-filled days, glorious sunsets and brilliant starry nights.
+You'll feel at home the moment you walk into our lobby.
+Join us for sun-filled days, glorious sunsets and brilliant starry nights.
 It will soothe your soul and renew your spirit .

 The Stage Stop Inn was originally built in 1969 by local rancher and horsewoman, Anne Stradling.
 It stands on the actual site of the old Patagonia Stage Stop.
 When the train replaced the stage, the station house was placed just across the street.